 A series bringing together policy leaders and music professionals to discuss critical issues in a private, off-the-record setting

 A semiannual retreat for leaders of every major music association.
-Co-founded by The Recording Academy and co-hosted by Recording Academy President/CEO Neil Portnow, the leaders discuss their common legislative goals and important community issues
+Co-founded by the Recording Academy and co-hosted by Recording Academy President/CEO Deborah Dugan, the leaders discuss their common legislative goals and important community issues